Looph45/NettyCode1/readme.md

 ## 🚀 About Me
-I'm a develoepr that own BrutalBot and more projects!
+I'm a developing BruTalBOT and more projects!